ening6649/horiseon/README.md

+# Horiseon

+## Goals
-# the main goal of this project was to consolidate an existing functional website.
+* the main goal of this project was to consolidate an existing functional website.

-# main html code must be semantic and have a logical flow
+* main html code must be semantic and have a logical flow

-# css style must be sematic and have a logical flow
+* css style must be sematic and have a logical flow

-# any redundant or repeat code was consolidated
+* any redundant or repeat code was consolidated

+## my refactor notes
-# added notes to clarify each part of the code
+* added notes to clarify each part of the code

-# semantic element replaced some old element
+* semantic element replaced some old element

-# navigation tag is now functional
+* navigation tag is now functional

-# consolidated css elements
+* consolidated css elements